 - Criminal protection orders: are issued as a result of a criminal arrest for certain offenses, such as domestic violence or child abuse

-Violating a protection order can come with serious consequences in Colorado.
+A protection order violation in Colorado can come with serious consequences.
 However, because the terms of protection orders can be confusing, violations are not uncommon.
 At Barre M. Sakol, P.C., we understand how scary it is to face criminal charges for violating a protection order.
 We also know how important it is to defend these charges aggressively.

 What Are Protection Orders & How Do They Work?

 Protection orders in Colorado can be either permanent or temporary (TPO).
 Courts order protection orders as a means to protect individuals from potentially dangerous people.
 They are not uncommon in domestic violence cases.
 When the court issues a protection order, the individual to whom it is against, is legally required to adhere to its terms.

 Protection orders can restrict someone in several ways, including: